Giving Compass’ Take:

 How farmers put this strategy into practice differs depending on their location, goals and community needs.
 Regenerative agriculture is a one-size-fits-none model of farming that allows for flexibility and close tailoring to individual environments.

-Read the full article about regenrative agriculture by Stephanie Anderson at The Conversation
+Read the full article about regenerative agriculture by Stephanie Anderson at The Conversation.

 Are you ready to give?